InvestedBrick/Brick-Lang/README.md

 set my_var to myvar ^ 1;    // 0b101 ^ 0b001 = 0b100 = 4
 ```

+**Struct Pointers**

+Struct Pointers are currently being worked on, current commits can be buggy

 ##

 If you have any questions left, you can look at the example code provided in examples/